Day 1: Depart U.S. for Kathmandu, Nepal

 Day 6: Nagarkot Early this morning we have an opportunity for an unforgettable experience: watching the sun rise over the fabled Himalaya from the hotel’s rooftop observatory.
 Later, we embark on an easy walk around the village, where we have the chance to meet local people.
 The remainder of the day is at leisure amid the stunning Himalayan scenery.
 B,D

 Day 7: Nagarkot/Kathmandu/Thimphu, Bhutan We have another chance to see the sun rise over the peaks sacred in both Buddhism and Hinduism.
 Then we return to Kathmandu for the flight to Bhutan.
 Upon arrival in the Dragon Kingdom, we travel to the capital of Thimphu and our hotel, where we dine tonight.
 B,D

 Day 8: Thimphu Today’s excursion begins at a local factory where paper is made by hand in the traditional way, followed by the Textile Museum, housing exquisite weavings from the 16th century to modern times.
-Later we visit Tashichho Dzong, the historic fortress and monastery that today houses government offices, including those of the king; then Memorial Chorten, one of Bhutan’s best-loved religious landmarks.
+Later we visit Tashichho Dzong, the historic fortress and monastery that today houses temples and government offices, including those of the king; then Memorial Chorten, one of Bhutan’s best-loved religious landmarks.
 Tonight we attend a Bhutanese cultural performance then dine in the home of a local family.
 B,L,D

 Day 10: Punakha We embark this morning on an exhilarating rafting trip on the Mo Chu River.
 This afternoon we visit Punakha Dzong, winter home of the central monastic community and one of the country’s most attractive fortress monasteries, set on a spit of land where the rivers meet.
 B,L,D